Expandi vs HeyReach

 Both platforms charge extra for certain features.
 Expandi's image and GIF personalization costs additional.
 HeyReach's Find Email action consumes separate credits, purchased as one-time bundles.

-For teams already using Expandi or HeyReach, ZoomInfo doesn't replace either tool; it provides the data that makes those tools more effective.
+ZoomInfo is free to start with consumption credits based on usage.
+For teams already using Expandi or HeyReach, ZoomInfo does not replace either tool; it provides the data and intelligence that make those tools more effective, including higher connect rates, fewer bounced messages, and campaigns targeting accounts already in-market.

 Integration ecosystems show different priorities

 HeyReach has built a broader ecosystem with 23+ native connectors, including Clay, Instantly, Smartlead, RB2B, Trigify, HubSpot, Slack, n8n, Zapier, and Make.
 The API supports 300 requests per minute.
-HeyReach was also among the first LinkedIn automation tools to launch an MCP (Model Context Protocol) server, letting AI agents like Claude control LinkedIn automation through natural language.
+HeyReach was among the first LinkedIn automation tools to launch an MCP server, letting AI agents like Claude control LinkedIn automation through natural language.

 Sellers use the GTM Workspace to see this intelligence in-app; marketers and RevOps teams use GTM Studio to build and run go-to-market plays.

 All LinkedIn automation tools operate in tension with LinkedIn's Terms of Service, which prohibit unauthorized automation.
+As of 2026, both platforms have updated their safety approaches in response to increased LinkedIn enforcement activity.
 Both Expandi and HeyReach implement safety measures to reduce account risk, but neither eliminates it.

 Expandi provides dedicated country-based IP addresses, account warm-up protocols that gradually increase daily limits, limit algorithms, and randomized delays between actions.
 Case studies reference zero account suspensions for some agency users.
 However, external research indicates that a significant number of users report account restrictions, and Expandi's own terms state "Use of Expandi is at your own risk."